asreview/asreview/docs/source/intro/datasets.rst

 - Supported: The data can be exported from the software and imported in ASReview using this extension.
 - Not supported: The exported data can not be imported in ASReview using this extension.
-- (empty): The data cannot be exported from the software using this extension.
+- Empty: The extension format cannot be exported from the search engine.

-\* When using Covidence it is possible to export articles in .ris formats for different citation managers, such as Endnote, Mendeley, Refworks and Zotero.
+\* When using Covidence it is possible to export articles in ``.ris`` format for different citation managers, such as Endnote, Mendeley, Refworks and Zotero.
 All of these are compatible with ASReview.

-\** When exporting from Distiller set the ``sort references by`` to ``Authors``.
+\** When exporting from Distiller and if the following error occurs ``Unable to parse string "Yes (include)" at position 0`` set the ``sort references by`` to ``Authors``.
 Then the data can be imported in ASReview.

-\*** Robotreviewer does not provide exports suitable for asreview, since it supports evidence synthesis.
+\*** Robotreviewer does not provide exports suitable for asreview.

 .. _demonstration-datasets: